Social Contracts must be corrected urgently

 End of War – Managing Mature Capitalisms was the book that introduced the SCP to the world in 2018.
 A strong Social Contract is the common thread of countries that have the strongest and most productive economies today – despite our current global mature capitalism.

 Freedom in a monetary economy is the difference between our incomes and our cost-of-living.
-When our constitutions fail to protect the rights of food, shelter, income, and basics of life as monetary systems mature, we lose trillions of dollars in trade, economic productivity, freedoms, culture, and our democracies can lose our humanity too.
+When our democratic systems or constitutions fail to protect our Social Contract – rights of food, shelter, income, and basics of life as monetary systems mature, we lose trillions of dollars in trade, economic productivity, freedoms, culture, and we can lose our humanity as well.

 The Social Contract and GDP in History